Global Investment Bank 'Reaping the Rewards' after Migrating from ClearCase

 Reaping the Rewards

-"Having adopted Perforce, we are now reaping the benefits.
-For example, checking in a large collection of changes with Perforce takes minutes rather than hours.
-Conservatively, we estimate that our productivity will improve by 2.5% by moving to Perforce.
-In reality, however, we expect that figure to be at least a 10% or more improvement in productivity."
+"Having adopted Helix, we are now reaping the benefits.
+For example, checking in a large collection of changes with Helix takes minutes rather than hours.
+Conservatively, we estimate that our productivity will improve by 2.5% by moving to Helix.
+In reality, however, we expect that figure to be at least a 10 percent or more improvement in productivity."

-Performance of the Perforce Proxy servers in the overseas offices is also impressive.
-"Activities that take up to 20 minutes with Rational ClearCase are reduced to just 2 minutes or less with Perforce, while utilising a less expensive infrastructure."
+Performance of the Helix proxy servers in the overseas offices is also impressive.
+"Activities that take up to 20 minutes with Rational ClearCase are reduced to just two minutes or less with Helix, while utilizing a less expensive infrastructure."

-Since moving to Perforce, the group have been extremely impressed by the company’s technical support.
-"I cannot think of another software development product where the support organisation is so responsive, helpful and diligent in following up on requests.
+Since moving to Helix, the group has been extremely impressed by the company’s technical support.
+"I cannot think of another software development product where the support organization is so responsive, helpful, and diligent in following up on requests.
 With a tool that is so vital to the day-to-day work of the group, it is very comforting to know there is always someone there to help."

-The group expects to extend its use of Perforce innovations.
-"Perforce features we look forward to using include Perforce Streams, to make managing workflows even easier.
+The group expects to extend its use of Helix innovations.
+"Helix features we look forward to using include streams, to make managing workflows even easier.
 Ease of use is critical for our quants, so they can focus on delivering business solutions.
-At the same time, the new Sandbox feature will give the more hard-core developers in the team a greater level of local check-out functionality that they prefer."
+At the same time, the new sandbox feature will give the more hard-core developers in the team a greater level of local check-out functionality that they prefer."